• Skip to primary navigation

 frosting has been spread over a chocolate cake

-Spread, pipe, or swirl over brownies or cakes and cupcakes (this chocolate teff flour cake is a favorite!)
+Spread, pipe, or swirl over brownies, cakes, or cupcakes

 Peanut Butter Icing or Frosting – which is it?

-In the United States, we call this fluffy deliciousness spread over cakes and cupcakes "frosting."
+In the United States, we call this fluffy deliciousness "frosting."
 But in other regions such as Canada, this is called "icing."
 Rest assured that this will be equally delicious regardless of whether you call it "peanut butter frosting" or "peanut butter icing."

 a slice of chocolate cake topped with fluffy frosting sits on a plate ready to nom